 Welcome, future Digital Companions

-Getting online is not easy for everyone, especially for older people.
+Getting online is not easy for everyone.
 For a lot of people not online, the best person to help them is YOU – a trusted friend or family member who knows them well and can work with them one-to-one.
 You don’t need to be an IT whizz; you just need to be familiar with using the web to help them overcome their fears and build confidence in using digital devices – by being their Digital Companion.